Snapchat Launches ‘Dress Up’ AR Feature So Users Can Try Clothes

 Carolina Navas, Snap’s head of AR strategy and product marketing, said in an interview: “It’s not just a product-feed shopping tab.
 Now, there’s a really core utilitarian use case that we’re also focused on driving.”

-“A lot of people think about the shopping funnel as ending at the purchase, but that is the beginning of the customer experience for a brand or retailer who is selling a product,” she added.7 Outdoor Living Stocks to Buy Before Investors Go Away For the Summer
+“A lot of people think about the shopping funnel as ending at the purchase, but that is the beginning of the customer experience for a brand or retailer who is selling a product,” she added.7 Dividend Stocks that Help Take the Bite Out of Inflation

 .